fossasia/eventyay-tickets/doc/developer/plugins/exporter.rst

 In this document, we will walk through the creation of an exporter output plugin step by step.

-Please read :ref:`Creating a plugin <pluginsetup>` first, if you haven't already.
+Please read :ref:`Creating a plugin <pluginsetup>` first, if you haven’t already.

 Exporter registration
 ---------------------